Understanding GDPR

 Data Minimisation

-The principle of data minimisation states that businesses should only collect and process the personal data that is necessary to fulfil the stated purpose.
+The Data Minimisation principle (Article 5(1)(c) of GDPR) states that businesses should only collect and process the personal data that is necessary to fulfil the stated, explicit purpose.
 It encourages businesses to limit their data collection to only what is essential.
 For a deeper understanding of what constitutes personal data under GDPR, read our article on GDPR personal data definition.

 Accuracy